ntrezowan/the-plain/_posts/2019-11-25-upgrading-automic-automation-engine-to-12.3.md

 7. Check environment;

     a) Check Java version;
-    Automation Engine supports OpenJDK Java 11, Oracle Java 1.8 and Oracle Java 11.
+    Automation Engine supports `OpenJDK Java 11`, `Oracle Java 1.8` and `Oracle Java 11`.
 Check if you have proper version of Java;

         # java -version
         openjdk version "11.0.4" 2019-07-16 LTS